 - (c) After five years without an occurrence, prior occurrences will not count and the employer shall receive a warning letter instead of a penalty on the next occurrence. - (4) Penalty for knowingly misrepresenting amount of payroll.
 If an employer knowingly (on purpose) misrepresents to the department the amount of his or her payroll that is subject to unemployment taxes, the penalty is up to ten times, in the discretion of the department, the difference between the taxes paid, if any, and the amount of taxes the employer should have paid for the period.
 This penalty is in addition to the amount the employer should have paid.
 The employer must also pay the department for the reasonable expenses of auditing his or her books and collecting taxes and penalties due as provided in WAC 192-340-100. - (5) Late tax payments.
 All employers must file a tax and wage report every quarter, including employers who have no payroll for a given quarter.
 If an employer does not report on time, it will be charged a late fee of \$25.00 for each report.
 If the payment is late, the employer will be charged interest at a rate of one percent of taxes due per month.
 A late payment penalty is also charged for overdue taxes: - (a) First month: Five percent of the total taxes due or \$10.00, whichever is greater; - (b) Second month: An additional five percent of total taxes due or \$10.00, whichever is greater; and - (c) Third month: An additional ten percent of total taxes due or \$10.00, whichever is greater. - (6) Nonsufficient funds (NSF).
 The department shall charge \$25.00 for checks dishonored by nonacceptance or nonpayment.
 This is considered a commercial charge under the Uniform Commercial Code (RCW 62A.3-515). - (7) Waivers of late filing and late payment penalties.
 The department may, for good cause, waive penalties for late filing of a report and late payment of taxes that are due with a report.
 The commissioner must decide if the failure to file reports or pay taxes on time was not the employer's fault. - (a) The department may waive late penalties when there are circumstances beyond the control of the employer.
 These circumstances include, but may not be limited to, the following: - (i) The return was filed on time with payment but inadvertently mailed to another agency; - (ii) The delinquency was caused by an employee of the department, such as providing incorrect information to the employer, when the source can be identified; - (iii) The delinquency was caused by the death or serious illness, before the filing deadline, of the employer, a member of the employer's immediate family, the employer's accountant, or a member of the accountant's immediate family.
-"Serious illness" includes a request from a medical professional, local health official, or the Secretary of Health to be isolated or quarantined as a consequence of an infection from a disease that is the subject of a public health emergency, even if you or your immediate family member have not been actually diagnosed with the disease that is the subject of a public health emergency;
+"Serious illness" includes a request from a medical professional, local health official, or the Secretary of Health to be isolated or quarantined as a consequence of COVID-19, even if the individual has not been actually diagnosed with COVID-19;